 Julie Maycock said she had presented the abutters' letter to the Selectmen and the Corporation had a copy of it.
 Mr. Wilson reportedly indicated that the Selectmen were in agreement with the neighbors' position to keep the building to two stories.
 Ms. Maycock suggested Town Counsel read the Supreme Court Decision that might impact the Longmeadow development.
-Rosemary Kennedy was heard to say that she would appeal the Willow St. project even though the abutters had signed the letter of support for 20 senior units to keep the project as small as possible.
+Ms. Maycock said she had heard that Rosemary Kennedy might appeal the Willow St. project even though the abutters had signed the letter of support for 20 senior units to keep the project as small as possible.
 Brian Stein said there could be more legal abutters as the distance was 300'.
 The letter was written by Andrew DeFranza and the abutters signed it.
 The building would remain at or under two stories.
 Rick Mitchell said Andrew DeFranza was willing to work with the neighbors and the Corporation.
 The last letter from Harborlight indicated that 20 units in a two story building including a new space for Accord Food Pantry was being proposed.